 During the 2nd world war, the Hungarian Royal Air Force consisted mostly of German and Italian planes, either imported or licence build.
 Especially at the later stages of the war, these planes wore mostly used with the camouflage scheme they were delivered in.
 Hungary did however develop it’s own camouflage schemes.
-The paints were produced by E. Krayer and Co.
+The paints used where of German origin, and distributed by E. Krayer and Co.
 Paint, Daub and Varnish Factory from at about 1938 onwards.
-Their shades were inspired by and extremely similar to German paints.
-G.1101 is almost identical to RLM 65, but the upper surface camouflages appear more vibrant and slightly lighter according to some sources.

 Research into these paints is still being done, with different sources citing different shades for colours.